-A preview from Mornings with Jesus 2015 to help you see the difficulties as important milestones on life's path.
+A devotion to help you see the difficulties as important milestones on life's path.

 “Dear brothers and sisters, when troubles come your way, consider it an opportunity for great joy.
 For you know that when your faith is tested, your endurance has a chance to grow.”
 James 1:2–3 (NLT)